 I love aerial photos and drone photography.
 They offer a unique perspective on life.
-Clearly, the self-leveling gimbals and stabilization helps produce stunning photos from drones.
+Clearly, the self-levelling gimbals and stabilization helps produce stunning photos from drones.
 Everywhere I look there are perfect, pin sharp photos in super high definition.

 My question is why are they all the same?
 Same old perfectly level shots, super sharp and worthy of covers in glossy magazines.
 Where is the art? the imagination?
 Where is the innovation?
 It seems to me the only innovation is more and varied drones, to take more of the same photos, compounding the issue.
-Is it the self-leveling gimbals and stabilization that makes the shots all look uniform?
+Is it the self-levelling gimbals and stabilization that makes the shots all look uniform?